-The BEST broccoli with garlic sauce!
+Delicious broccoli with garlic sauce!
 Super easy Asian-style side dish featuring nutrient-packed broccoli drenched in a savory Asian garlic sauce.
-(Done in only 15 minutes!)
+(Plus it’s done in only 15 minutes!)

 We love this quick & easy side dish packed with flavor!
 The smell is downright heavenly when the garlic sauce hits the pan.
 It may even convince the pickiest eaters that broccoli is in fact… delicious! 😉 This recipe makes about 4 side servings, however I find it to be pretty addictive so it usually ends up as 2-3 servings for us.

 How to Cook Broccoli

 There are a couple different methods of cooking the broccoli, depending on your preference.
 Stir-frying (as in the directions below) will leave a nice crunch.
 If you want to achieve more tender broccoli, simply steam for a few minutes first and then continue with the directions to stir fry.
 (And if you want a kick, try adding crushed red pepper flakes.)

 If you enjoy this, you may also want to check out another one of my favorites: Broccoli Cashew Stir-Fry!

 PS – come join The Garden Grazer on Instagram and share a photo if you make or adapt this!
 (Also please leave a review & star rating below if you give it a try.
 Your feedback is greatly appreciated – thank you!)

 Broccoli with Asian Garlic Sauce

 - 4 cups broccoli florets (1 large bunch)

 - 3 garlic cloves